An extension of Overbeck's attack with an application to cryptanalysis of Twisted Gabidulin-based schemes: An extension of Overbeck's attack

 Such a decomposition is said to be {\em minimal} if none of the $\bfE_i$'s can be written as a sum of two nonzero orthogonal idempotents. \end{definition}

 \begin{proposition} A code $\CC \subseteq \Fqm^n$ is split if and only if $\stabr{\CC}$ has a nontrivial decomposition of the identity into orthogonal idempotents. \end{proposition}

 \begin{proof} Suppose that $\stabr{\CC}$ contains such a decomposition of the identity into orthogonal idempotents $\bfI = \bfE_1 + \cdots + \bfE_r$.
-Then, since the $\bfE_i$'s commute to each other and have split minimal polynomials, they are simultaneously diagonalisable.
-Hence, there exists $\bfQ \in \GL{n}{\Fq}$ such that
+Since the $\bfE_i$'s commute pairwise and are diagonalizable (indeed, being idempotent, they all cancelled by the split polynomial $X^2 - X$), they are simultaneously diagonalizable.
+Thus, there exists $\bfQ \in \GL{n}{\Fq}$ such that